tusharind/Glasscast/README.md

    ```

 2. **Configuration**:
-   The application comes pre-configured with the **Supabase** environment (URL and Anon key) so reviewers can immediately test authentication and favorites.
+   The application comes pre-configured with the Supabase environment (URL and Anon key) so reviewers can immediately test authentication and favorites.

-   For **Weather Data**, you must provide your own WeatherAPI key by creating a file at `GlasscastApp/Core/Secrets.swift`:
+   For Weather Data, you must provide your own WeatherAPI key by creating a file at `GlasscastApp/Core/Secrets.swift`:
    ```swift
    import Foundation